Stanmozolevskiy/Subscriber/README.md

 - [x] Pupoteer Sharp for scraping data
 - [x] FIrebase Database

-In this project I used the Provider pattern along with the built in .net5 dependency injection.
+In this project I used the Provider Pattern along with the built in .net5 dependency injection.

 ![alt text](https://github.com/Stanmozolevskiy/Subscriber/blob/main/AplicationLogic.jpg)